open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 ## Event API use cases

 The Events API was designed to allow shared libraries to emit high quality logs without needing to depend on a third party logger.
-Unlike the [Logs Bridge API](./bridge-api.md), instrumentation authors and application developers are encouraged to call this API directly.
 It is appropriate to use the Event API when these properties fit your requirements:

 * Logging from a shared library that must run in many applications.